emilybache/GildedRose-Refactoring-Kata/README.md

 This code comes with comprehensive tests that use this approach.
 For information about how to run them, see the [texttests README](https://github.com/emilybache/GildedRose-Refactoring-Kata/tree/master/texttests)

+Note from Clare: You can also see my [clare-wiki section](https://clare-wiki.herokuapp.com/pages/think/code-princ/Refactoring#approval-testing) which has a few more notes on getting started.

 ## Get going quickly using Cyber-Dojo

 I've also set this kata up on [cyber-dojo](https://cyber-dojo.org) for several languages, so you can get going really quickly: